radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 2. Navigate to the <RLI_HOME>\bin\windows.service directory.
 You will find fid-server-service-install.bat and fid-server-service-uninstall.bat.
 These files install RadiantOne as a service and uninstall the service respectively.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if you are running RadiantOne on Windows 7, 2008, 2012, or 2016 you should execute fid-server-service-install or fid-server-service-uninstall as an administrator.
-To do so, right-click on the file and choose Run as administrator.**
+>If you are running RadiantOne on Windows 7, 2008, 2012, or 2016 you should execute fid-server-service-install or fid-server-service-uninstall as an administrator.
+To do so, right-click on the file and choose Run as administrator.

 3. Execute the fid-server-service-install.bat file.
 A command window opens briefly and then closes.
 Check your services window (refresh if it was already open) and you should see a new service for the RadiantOne Server.